nodejs/node/doc/api/fs.md

 `buffer` is the buffer that the data which was read from the fd will be written to.

-`offset` is the offset in the buffer to start reading from.
+`offset` is the offset in the buffer to start writing at.

 `length` is an integer specifying the number of bytes to read.